tugberkugurlu/MongoDB.Testing/README.md

 ## MongoDB.Testing

 MongoDB integration testing helper from .NET projects that stands up a server and a random database on the fly.
+The library is compatible with .NET 4.5.1 and [.NET Standard](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) 1.6.

 ## Quick Start